CrunchyData/postgres-operator/docs/content/installation/monitoring/_index.md

 which is used in collaboration with the Crunchy PostgreSQL Exporter to provide and store metrics
 - [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) - Handles alerts
-sent by Prometheus by deduplicating, grouping, and routing them to reciever integrations.
+sent by Prometheus by deduplicating, grouping, and routing them to receiver integrations.

 By leveraging the installation method described in this section, PGO Monitoring can be deployed alongside PGO.